gregsaun/prusa_i3_bear_upgrade/README.md

 Thank you Openbuilds for your hardware, community and state of mind.

 Thank you for making the community alive with all your comments, issues, pull requests, optional parts, make, pictures, etc.

+## License

+This repository and all its files are licensed under the GPLv3 license.
+Here is a quick summary; for more details please check the LICENSE file.

+What you __can__ do:
+  * Modify
+  * Distribute
+  * Private, commercial and patent use

+What you __must__ do:
+  * Include copyright notice
+  * Include a copy of the license
+  * Share source files
+  * Use the same license (GPLv3)
+  * Document changes applied